 Texas advances past San Diego for 9th NCAA title appearance

 Texas (27-1), in its 14th semifinal appearance, is going to the championship match for the ninth time in program history.
-The Longhorns will go for their fourth national championship on Saturday.
+The Longhorns will go for their fourth national championship on Saturday against Louisville, the second overall seed.

 Texas trailed 4-0 to start the fourth set but rallied with four unanswered points for an 8-7 lead.
 Eggleston, who struggled with four attacking errors in the first set, turned it around and had the game-winning kill to send Texas to the championship match.